Best time to visit Iceland

 August offers a feast of summer colors.
 Temperatures range from 52°F to 59°F (11°C to 15°C).
 Lush landscapes, blooming flowers, and vibrant hues paint a picturesque image.
 Icelandic forests are remarkably green, lakes shimmer, and waterfalls spring to life.
 Despite the summer rush, Iceland retains its freshness and appeal.

 Still haven't decided where you're going this summer?
-Explore our list of the best August holiday destinations.
+Explore our list of the best August vacation destinations.

 September: best for shoulder season

-September brings autumn colors and comfortable temperatures 41°F to 48°F (2°C to 7°C).
+September brings fall colors and comfortable temperatures 41°F to 48°F (2°C to 7°C).
 As crowds thin out, tranquility sets in.
 Prime time for Northern Lights viewing due to reduced daylight and increased solar activity around the equinox.
 Fall foliage paints landscapes in red, brown, and gold.

 laugavegur-trail-iceland-shutterstock_554344060